AlexWFreitas/BluePrince/workplace/My Notes.md

 [[Herbert's will date]] - 1993/03/18
 Password on [[Apple Orchard]] Lock is 1128
 Terminal password is **Swansong**
-Starting Date is November 6
+Starting Date (Day 0) is November 6

 ## Gameplay
 - Moving into a room uses a step